-- object to the processing of their PII, for reasons related to their particular situation, if such processing is based on the ground that it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller or on the basis of the legitimate interests ground, unless the controller demonstrates that it has compelling legitimate grounds that outweigh the interests, rights and freedoms of the data subject or the processing is necessary for the establishment, exercise or defence of legal claims; - object to the processing of their PII for direct marketing purposes; and - not be subject to decisions having legal effects or similarly significantly affecting them, which are taken purely on the basis of automatic PII processing, including profiling.
+- request the controller to provide information regarding the processing of their PII and a copy of the PII being processed; - obtain the rectification of incorrect PII relating to them and to have incomplete PII completed; - obtain the erasure of their PII; - · obtain the restriction of the processing of their PII; - receive the PII they have provided to the controller in a structured, commonly used and machine-readable format and to have it transmitted directly to another controller where technically feasible; - object to the processing of their PII, for reasons related to their particular situation, if such processing is based on the ground that it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller or based on the legitimate interests ground unless the controller demonstrates that it has compelling legitimate grounds that outweigh the interests, rights and freedoms of the data subject or the processing is necessary for the establishment, exercise or defence of legal claims; - object to the processing of their PII for direct marketing purposes; and - not be subject to decisions having legal effects or similarly significantly affecting them, which are taken purely based on automatic PII processing, including profiling.

-The above-mentioned data protection rights are not absolute and are typically subject to conditions and exemptions set forth in the GDPR and the Data Protection Act.
+The above-mentioned data protection rights are not absolute and typically subject to conditions and exemptions outlined in Regulation (EU) 2016/679 (the General Data Protection Regulation) and the Act of 30 July 2018 on the protection of natural persons concerning the processing of personal data (the Data Protection Act).